-But we are at the beginning of the 21st century: the reference to "Almighty God" stands alongside "sustainable development", quasiparity (40% of women), and "gender equality" (although linked to the "family").
+But we are at the beginning of the 21st century: the reference to "Almighty God" stands alongside "sustainable development",

-8Translator's note: However a small pro-Albanian Stalinist group in Turkey, the 'Marxist-Leninist Communist Party' (Marksist-Leninist Komünist Partisi in Turkish) has committed to organising International Brigades for Rojava.
-See https://en.wikipedia.org/wiki/Marxist%E2%80%93Leninist Communist_Party%28Turkey).
+&lt;sup>8Translator's note: However a small pro-Albanian Stalinist group in Turkey, the 'Marxist-Leninist Communist Party' (Marksist-Leninist Komünist Partisi in Turkish) has committed to organising International Brigades for Rojava.
+See https://en.wikipedia.org/wiki/Marxist% E2%80%93Leninist\Communist\Party\%28Turkey).